 Some folks may surrender, but I wasn’t one of them.
-I decided to learn from my mistakes, and that’s precisely what I did.
+I decided to learn from my mistakes and improve my life after bankruptcy, and that’s precisely what I did.

 I wasn’t going to let a couple of years of being a complete fool with money impact the rest of my life.

 In July 2008, I rolled up my sleeves and got busy.
 I created a budget.
 And once I did that, I opened a savings account.
 I then focused on changing my money mindset so that I would never purposely put myself in the same predicament again.